NAME

 AED_x86_encoder_get_error().

-Instead of associating
+Instead of associating the current

-be defined using the
+using the

-reside at certain offset within memory.
+expected to reside at a certain offset within memory.

-Encoding of RIP-relative addressing
+Encoding RIP-relative addressing

 Labels can be used to encode RIP-relative addressing using the